joeedhorton/epr-packaging-style-guide/app/index.md

 Instead you could say:

-Find out more about the EPR for packaging requirements
+> Find out more about the EPR for packaging requirements

-Or
+or

-Find out if you’ll be impacted by EPR for packaging
+> Find out if you’ll be impacted by EPR for packaging

 It’s fine to use the word ‘regulations’ on its own.

 For example:

-Find out if the regulations affect you
+> Find out if the regulations affect you

 ## Report packaging data